HaroldChen19/HaodongChen.github.io/_pages/about.md

 Extra-curricular Experience
 ------
-- Academic Advancement Honors 2023.
+- Academic Advancement Individual Honor 2023.
 Thanks to NPU!
 - Exchange visit to The University of Melbourne in 2023.
 Thanks to NPU!
 - United Nations 2023 IOCDP Practical Training Outstanding Trainee in Macau, China.
 Thanks to [UN](https://www.un.org/en/)!
 - United Nations Messenger for the Sustainable Development Goals.
 Thanks to UN!